williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ## c.
 Single Page Application (Implicit Flow)

-If you are building a Single-page Application (SPA), then the implicit flow is the recommended method for controlling access to it.
+If you are building a Single-page Application (SPA), then the implicit flow is the recommended method for controlling access between your SPA and a resource server.

 At a high-level, this flow has the following steps:

 - Your application directs the browser to the Okta sign-in page, where the user authenticates
-- Okta redirects the browser back to the specified redirect URI, along with access and ID tokens, and optionally a refresh token, as a hash fragment in the URI.
+- Okta redirects the browser back to the specified redirect URI, along with access and ID tokens, and optionally a refresh token, as a hash fragment in the URI
 - Your application extracts the tokens from the URI
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)